crotger/django-vagrant/README.md

     [env-prj]vagrant$ python ./manage.py runserver 0.0.0.0:8000

+The output you'll see is:

+    Validating models...

+    0 errors found
+    Django version 1.4.2, using settings 'projects.settings'
+    Development server is running at http://0.0.0.0:8000/
+    Quit the server with CONTROL-C.

-Open a browser window back on your home computer and point it to a specific collection localhost:5678/usep/collections/CA.Berk.UC.HMA/
+Open a browser window back on your home computer and point it to a specific collection -- http://127.0.0.1:5678/usep/collections/CA.Berk.UC.HMA/

 You should be looking at the collections page for the University of California at Berkeley on the U.S. Epigraphy Website and can view individual inscriptions.
 You can change collections if you have the collection ID and can type it into the URL.
 But without the database you cannot use the site navigation, because all the static pages are in the database.
 You also cannot access the search page, but that is becuase the kochief instance is a seperate django app.